 Car culture is prevalent in California.
 You can get away with not having a car in one of the major cities, but you will find that the majority of residents tend to drive.
 When planning your move to the West Coast, keep it in mind that if you don’t already have a car, investing in one might be an essential expense.

-Also, the heaviest freeway traffic in California is between 6am and 9am and 3pm and 7pm, Monday through Friday.
+Also, the heaviest freeway traffic in California is between 6 am – 9 am and 3 pm – 7 pm, Monday through Friday.
 Keep that in mind when making your moving plans, since parking gets harder and delays become more likely.

 Start your research early and learn about your new home.
 For example, San Diego is known for being one of the country’s best cities to launch a startup business while San Francisco’s Financial District has earned its nickname as the “Wall Street of the West.”

 Nice weather is definitely not hard to get used to!
 But before you assume that all of California is sunny and warm year-round, you should get to know your new state better.

 California is a big state and weather varies significantly based on location.
 If you don’t already have your heart set on a specific destination, you may want to use this breakdown to help you make your decision.
 Also, get familiar with an area or a new route before having to navigate it in the dense fog.

 - Central Coast – With its close proximity to the Pacific Ocean the Central Coast sees year-round mild temperatures with occasional fog.

 - Central Valley – Summers often include long heatwaves where temperatures are above 100 degrees.
 Winters are mild, with low temperatures averaging in the 50s.

 - Gold Country – Cold, wet, snowy winters and dry, hot summers are normal in Gold Country.
 The amount of snow depends on your altitude.